-Esophageal Cancer Diagnosis & Treatment
+Esophageal Cancer Treatment in Tacoma, WA

 It can be easy to forget the importance of the esophagus in everyday life.
 This muscular tube is not only responsible for helping us to process our food, but is essential in completing simple functions like swallowing.

 The formation of a cancerous tumor within the esophagus can cause a range of problematic symptoms.
 Fortunately, the specialists at Northwest Medical Specialties have many years of experience in effectively treating many of these symptoms as well as esophageal cancer.
+With 6 convenient locations in Tacoma, Puyallup, Gig Harbor, Federal Way, Bonney Lake, and Olympia, you won’t have to travel far to receive the best care.
+We understand that discovering that you are suffering from cancer can be overwhelming.
+Our oncologists will take the time to answer any questions that you may have and discover the a best treatment option for you.
+Learn more about cancer and call us at (253) 428-8700 to schedule your appointment today.

 Causes and Risk Factors of Esophageal Cancer